 For many people, having friends who don't look like you isn't a choice.
 I have always had the ease of surrounding myself with people who look like me, and on top of that, never even considered that this was a privilege.
 When I go to parties, job interviews, stores, anywhere really, I have the comfort of blending in.
-Of course there have been Latina friends and Asian friends, but when it comes to black friends I have never made an effort to have a real connection.
+Of course there have been Latina friends and Asian friends, but when it comes to black friends, my circle has remained mostly closed.

-We kept each other at a comfortable distance, seeing each other infrequently, and as I am now learning, this is because I have done nothing to understand what it means to be black in this world, this country, or even this city I call home.
+As I am now learning, this is because I have done nothing to understand what it means to be black in this world, this country, or even this city I call home.
+I never asked myself why black women felt left out of the women's march.
+I never asked myself why I railed against the patriarchy but not white privilege.
 The impetus to educate myself and understand where I was failing was on me, and I ignored it.
 Although I threw around phrases like institutional racism, I never tried to understand what that really means.
 I called myself aware and progressive, but I wasn't.
 I was only aware of enough to give myself a sense of moral superiority to those that I considered racist.

 Essentially, I did just enough to make myself feel better without actually doing anything at all.
 I would not have even considered how selfish, closed minded, and hurtful this is if Tasha hadn't invited me over to have a deeper look at my views.